 The Apple Hardware Test

-The Apple® Hardware Test is an important troubleshooting utility which has been shipping with new Macintosh® computers since sometime in the year 2000.
+The Apple® Hardware Test is an important troubleshooting utility that began shipping with new Macintosh® computers sometime in the year 2000.
 If your Mac predates the inclusion of the Apple Hardware Test, see the section "My Mac predates the Apple Hardware Test" below.

-This FAQ is an extract from the "Hardware Testing" chapter of our book, Troubleshooting Mac® OS X.
+This FAQ is based on the "Hardware Testing" chapter of our book, Troubleshooting Mac® OS X.

 Running the Apple Hardware Test

-The Apple Hardware Test was originally distributed on a separate Apple Hardware Test CD.
-The latest Macs distribute the Apple Hardware Test on a special volume on the Software Restore and Install DVD.
-This DVD, part of the discs that shipped with your Mac, is often labeled Mac OS X Install Disc 1.
+The Apple Hardware Test was originally distributed on an Apple Hardware Test CD.
+It is now distributed on a special volume on the Mac OS X Install Disc 1 DVD included with the computer.
 Each Apple Hardware Test is specific to the type and model of Mac with which it was distributed.

 To run the Apple Hardware Test, you must start up from the disc or volume containing the test: